 10. Failing to Keep a File

+A final mistake made when talking to a doctor is not keeping a medical file.
 It is important that your lawyer knows every medical care provider that you see after an injury.
 It is also important that you keep track of all doctor orders, treatment referrals and/or work restrictions.
 Keeping a file of all materials provided to you by health care providers and insurance companies will ensure that you can provide all necessary information to your lawyer at the appropriate time.